 - Finally, to watch the recording of our Hurricane Dorian coordination webinar, click on this link.

-Through formal agreements with the Caribbean Disaster Emergency Management Agency, the Organization of Eastern Caribbean States, the Pan American Health Organization, and dozens of NGO and government entities, including in the Bahamas, Direct Relief is able to deploy emergency resources rapidly.
+Through formal agreements with the Caribbean Disaster Emergency Management Agency, the Organization of Eastern Caribbean States, the Pan American Health Organization, and dozens of NGO and government entities, including in the Bahamas, Direct Relief was able to deploy emergency resources rapidly.

 At this stage, one of their most important tasks is to ensure “last mile verification” — making sure that the supplies they are procuring from donors actually reach the people who need it most.